Jacksonville Jaguars

 The Jacksonville Jaguars (colloquially known as the Jags) are a professional American football team based in Jacksonville, Florida.
 The Jaguars compete in the National Football League (NFL) as a member of the American Football Conference (AFC) South division.
 The team plays its home games at EverBank Stadium.

 Founded alongside the Carolina Panthers in 1995 as an expansion team, the Jaguars competed in the AFC Central until they were moved to the AFC South in 2002.
 The franchise is owned by Shahid Khan, who bought the team from its original majority owner Wayne Weaver in 2012.

-The Jaguars saw early success during their second through fifth seasons, which saw them make the playoff each year, win two division titles, and appear in two AFC Championship Games.
+The Jaguars saw early success during their second through fifth seasons, which saw them make the playoffs each year, win two division titles, and appear in two AFC Championship Games.
 They are the youngest NFL expansion team to appear in a conference championship (by their second season in 1996, along with the Panthers) and clinch their conference's top seed (by their fifth season in 1999).
-The Jaguars have been less successful since, with only four playoff appearances and two division titles since 2000.
+The Jaguars have been less successful since, with only five playoff appearances and three division titles since 2000.
 They are one of four NFL franchises that have never played in the Super Bowl alongside the Cleveland Browns, Detroit Lions, and Houston Texans.